The ‘Needs to Know’

 Head across this incredible construction & take a moment to look either side….looking down will really make you appreciate the effort involved to take the canal over the gap.

-Keep going past several moored boats & then the canal finishes walk up a slope
+Keep going past several moored boats & then walk under the bridge & continue along the Buckingham Canal

 The next part of this walk is missing a footpath signpost so look out for a wood on the right hand side of the old canal.
 Just pass this, there’s a wide gap in the hedge on the left.
 Go through this & turn right walking along the same hedge, into the field.
 After about 100 yards head slightly diagonally across the field to the bridge you can see ahead